USDA FoodKeeper – Cold Storage Guidelines

 To check if raw shrimp has gone bad, look for a slimy texture, discoloration or dark spots on the surface, and a strong fishy or ammonia-like smell.
 Fresh shrimp should have a firm texture, a translucent appearance, and a mild oceanic scent.
 If you notice any of these signs, it's best to discard the shrimp to avoid foodborne illness.

 Consuming raw shrimp poses risks of bacterial contamination, particularly from Vibrio species such as Vibrio parahaemolyticus and Vibrio vulnificus.
-To prevent illness, always ensure proper cooking to an internal temperature of at least 145°F (63°C) and avoid cross-contamination by keeping raw shrimp separate from ready-to-eat foods.
+To reduce the risk of foodborne illness, always ensure proper cooking to an internal temperature of at least 145°F (63°C) and avoid cross-contamination by keeping raw shrimp separate from ready-to-eat foods.
 High-risk scenarios include leaving raw shrimp at room temperature for extended periods and consuming undercooked shrimp.

 For optimal storage, keep raw shrimp refrigerated at temperatures below 40°F (4°C) in airtight containers or sealed bags to prevent odor transfer.
 To maintain freshness, place a layer of ice on top of the shrimp and drain any excess water regularly.
 Avoid refreezing thawed shrimp and use within a few months for best quality.
 Marinating shrimp in citrus juice or vinegar can help reduce bacterial risks.